kymatio/kymatio/README.md

 You can find experiments from the paper in the following repository: https://github.com/edouardoyallon/scalingscattering/

+We used PyTorch for running experiments in <https://arxiv.org/abs/1703.08961>, but it is possible to use scattering with other frameworks (e.g. Chainer, Theano or Tensorflow) if one copies Scattering outputs to CPU (or run on CPU and convert to `numpy.ndarray` via `.numpy()`).

 ## Benchmarks
 We do some simple timings and comparisons to the previous (multi-core CPU) implementation of scattering (ScatnetLight).
 We benchmark the software using a 1080 GPU.
 Below we show input sizes (WxHx3xBatchSize) and speed: